hibernate/hibernate-validator/README.md

 Also the OSGi integration tests will fail on Java 9 currently, hence the "osgi" module is excluded automatically when building on JDK 9.
 We are waiting for the release of a Karaf version supporting the latest Java 9 builds.

-Here are the reasons why we added the various --add-opens options:
+Here are the reasons why we added the various build options:

- * java.security: required by wildfly-maven-plugin:execute-commands (for the WildFly integration tests and the TCK runner running in container mode)
+ * add-opens java.security: required by wildfly-maven-plugin:execute-commands (for the WildFly integration tests and the TCK runner running in container mode)
- * java.lang: required by JRuby for Asciidoc processing
+ * add-opens java.lang: required by JRuby for Asciidoc processing
+ * add-modules java.xml.bind: required by the forbiddenapis Maven plugin

 ## Continuous Integration